 Plan on a few weeks to several months for permits, depending on where you live.
 Delays are pretty common, especially if you’re the first in your area to try this.
 Some towns may require community meetings, environmental reviews, or further documentation before giving the green light.

-Step 3: Choosing The Right Wind Turbine System
+Step 3: Choose the Right Wind Turbine System

 Picking a turbine isn’t just about splurging on the biggest one you can find.
 There’s a balance between price, output, and reliability, plus a few technical choices to sort out before buying.